| There is no question that a loss of a child is

 yourself at first.
 If you start a chore and it seems overwhelming, don't

+push yourself Just set it aside.
 When you are feeling comfortable with daily chores, move onto more complicated matters of life.
+Often they may feel as though they have been set aside and feel

 abandoned.
 Each day, set a few hours aside to spend time with them